raviolli77/dataScience-UCSBProjectGroup-Syllabus/README.md

 		+ Then, click **Confirm merge** and the **master branch** will now have the same contents as **ravi_branch**

 That's a quick and rough tutorial to working in **GitHub**.
 Doesn't go over everything but should give context as to how to work as a team using **GitHub** and **branches**.
 I have provided sources that go in more detail and definitely explain better so I would suggest reading up on them!

+**Homework**:
++ Will depend on conversations we have on Wednesday to see where your team is at
++ Have a repo within the organizational repo by the end of today!
++ Create **branches** for each teammate
++ Set up a meeting time outside of Wednesday

 **Links to Resources** to resources discussed in meeting:
 - **README** Resources: